TheOSDevLab/Bare-Metal-Assembly/notes/00_setup_dev_env.md

 In operating system development, QEMU is particularly useful because:

 + It emulates a full machine (including CPU, memory, I/O devices, and peripherals) without needing actual hardware.
-+ It boot raw binaries and ISO images, perfect for testing custom bootloaders and kernels.
++ It boots raw binaries and ISO images, making it ideal for testing custom bootloaders and kernels.
 + It supports debugging features like GDB integration and instruction tracing.
 + It provides fast iteration: no need to reboot real hardware.
-+ It's scriptable and consistent, perfect for CI setups or automated builds.
++ It is scriptable and consistent, making it well-suited for CI setups and automated testing environments.

 ### Installing on Void Linux